When Should Kids Learn to Swim?

 Is it ever too late to learn to swim?

-While you can teach basic water comfort and safety, professional instruction is recommended for proper technique and comprehensive safety skills.
-Parents often lack objectivity and may inadvertently teach bad habits.
-You can supplement lessons with practice, but shouldn't replace formal instruction.
+While you can teach basic water comfort, professional instruction is recommended for proper technique and safety skills.
+You can supplement lessons with practice.

 How long until my child is "water safe"?